-Federal judge restores protections for gray wolves in much of the U.S., reversing a Trump policy
+Federal judge restores protections for gray wolves in much of U.S., reversing Trump policy

 “We need the Biden administration to emergency-list the wolves in that area, the northern Rockies,” she said.
 “Because the states are just no holds barred, the states are just clearly not doing right by the wolves.”

 The controversy over wolf hunting this year has been particularly intense in Montana and the area around Yellowstone National Park, where gray wolves were reintroduced in 1995 after being eliminated by hunters in the 1920s.
-Last year, after new state laws backed by Republican Gov. Greg Gianforte eased rules on hunting, state fish and game commissioners removed wolf hunting quotas in areas north of Yellowstone that are popular with wolf packs, which wander in and out of the park.
+Last year, after new state laws backed by Republican Gov. Greg Gianforte eased rules on hunting, state fish and game commissioners removed wolf-hunting quotas in areas north of Yellowstone that are popular with wolf packs, which wander in and out of the park.

-In recent months, more than 20 of these wolves have been killed leaving Yellowstone, primarily in Montana, causing an outcry among wildlife advocates, tourists who come to observe wolves, and wildlife-guiding businesses that rely on those tourists.
+In recent months, more than 20 of these wolves have been killed leaving Yellowstone, primarily in Montana, causing an outcry among wildlife advocates, tourists who come to observe the wolves, and wildlife-guiding businesses that rely on those tourists.

-The Interior Department this year has been reviewing whether to put gray wolves back on the Endangered Species List, including in these states.
+This year, Interior officials have been reviewing whether to list gray wolves again under the Endangered Species Act, including in these states.

 Interior Secretary Deb Haaland wrote in an op-ed this week in USA Today that she is “committed to ensuring that wolves have the conservation they need to survive and thrive in the wild based on science and law.”

-Haaland wrote that “we are alarmed by recent reports from Montana” and “have communicated to state officials that these kinds of actions jeopardize the decades of federal and state partnerships that successfully recovered gray wolves in the northern Rockies.
+Haaland wrote that “we are alarmed by recent reports from Montana” and “have communicated to state officials that these kinds of actions jeopardize the decades of federal and state partnerships that successfully recovered gray wolves in the northern Rockies.”

-Interior Department spokeswoman Melissa Schwartz said the department was reviewing the court’s decision.
+Interior spokeswoman Melissa Schwartz said the department was reviewing the court’s decision.

 Outside of the northern Rockies, the Trump administration’s 2020 rule change moved management of gray wolves back to the state wildlife agencies.
 There are an estimated 6,000 gray wolves, mostly in three Midwestern states — Michigan, Wisconsin and Minnesota — and more than 2,000 in states such as Oregon, California and Washington.